 No DDG-51s were procured in FY2006-FY2009.
 The Navy during this period instead procured three Zumwalt (DDG-1000) class destroyers.
-The Navy does not plan to procure any additional DDG-1000s.
 The DDG-1000 design does not use the Aegis system and does not include a capability for conducting BMD operations.
 Navy plans do not call for modifying the three DDG-1000s to make them BMD-capable.